wrex/rexs.tips/content/guitar/2020-03-17-note-locations.md

 ## Process overview

-Like anything with guitar, the way to make this tractable is to break it into small, ridiculously easy chunks, and keep practicing the ones that give you any trouble.
-Again, this will take weeks at best.
+Like anything with guitar, the way to make this tractable is to break it into small, ridiculously easy chunks, and keep practicing the chunks that give you trouble (and not repeat the ones you've already mastered!).
+Again, expect this to take take weeks at best.
 Expect to begin all of your practice sessions with some of the GTD tests on this page until you can pass [GTD-Notes.final](#GTD-Notes.final).

-Here's the process to get to the end goal (passing [GTD-Notes.final](#GTD-Notes.final)):
+Follow this process to get to the end goal:

 1. Memorize the cycle of fourths.
 2. Learn the open strings and notes at the 5th and 12th frets.
 3. Learn the notes on the lowest (E) string.
 4. Learn some octave shapes to find notes.
 5. Practice on one string at a time.
 6. Practice [GTD-Notes.final](#GTD-Notes.final) at the beginning of each practice session until you have it nailed.
+Repeat step 5 for any strings that give you trouble.

-Spend as much time as you need on each of these subsections.
+Spend as much time as you need on each of these steps.
 The first few will only take a few minutes to master, but other steps may take days, weeks, or even months.
 Take your time.
 Thorough and confident beats quick and sketchy every day.

-### Memorize the cycle of fourths
+### 1. The cycle of fourths

 As described in the previous post, an interval of a perfect fourth (P4) is five frets, or five half steps.
 If you start on the note C, going up a perfect fourth arrives at the note F, for example.

 Fourths are extremely common in music, however, especially in chord progressions.
 It's way, *way*, **way** to much effort to figure out this every time.
 Instead, it's well worth your time to simply use rote memorization to remember the sequence.

-First remember the word "bead" and how to spell it.
+First, remember the word "bead" and how to spell it.

 Now regress to middle school and remember the acronym for "greatest common factor", GCF.